Dr. Brenda Marsteller Kowalewski, Professor of Sociology

 Brenda Kowalewski joined Weber State University in 1995, arriving from the University of Maryland where she completed a Ph.D in sociology.
 She is a full and tenured professor of sociology in the Department of Sociology and Anthropology.

-Professor Kowalewski joined Weber State University in 1995 from the University of Maryland where she completed a Ph.D in sociology.
-She is a full and tenured professor of sociology in the Department of Sociology and Anthropology and co-director of the Community Involvement Center at Weber State University.
-Kowalewski's main teaching and research areas include the Sociology of Family, Gender, and Work as well as Research Methods, Social Psychology, Social Problems and community-based learning.
+Dr. Kowalewski's main teaching and research areas include the sociology of family, gender and work as well as research methods and community-engaged learning.
 Service-learning and community-based research are teaching techniques commonly used in Kowalewski's classes and the focus of her most recent research agenda.
-Currently, Kowalewski is engaging her research methods students in program evaluation research for a youth development program located in downtown Ogden.
-Much of her recently published research, as well as presentations at state, national, and international conferences, have focused on the use of service-learning and community-base research as teaching tools.
+Currently, Kowalewski is engaging her research methods students in program evaluation research and community needs assessment for a 10 census tract area of downtown Ogden, Utah.
+Much of her recently published research, as well as presentations at state, national and international conferences, have focused on the use of service-learning and community-based research as teaching tools.
 Additionally, she has published work investigating the relationship between occupational gender segregation and the wage gap between men and women.
-A co-director of the Community Involvement Center, Kowalewski is responsible for facilitating curricular based service experiences for students and faculty across WSU's seven colleges.